Junia Secunda

 Junia, called Junia Secunda by modern historians to distinguish her from her sisters, was an ancient Roman woman who lived in the 1st century BC.
-She was the sister of Marcus Brutus, and was married to the triumvir Marcus Aemilius Lepidus.
+She was the half-sister of Marcus Brutus, and was married to the triumvir Marcus Aemilius Lepidus.

 Biography

 Early life

 Junia Secunda was daughter of Servilia (who was the half-sister of Cato the Younger and mistress of Julius Caesar) and Decimus Junius Silanus.
 She was the half-sister of Marcus Junius Brutus through her mother and full sister of Marcus Junius Silanus, Junia Prima and Junia Tertia.

 Marriage

 She married Lepidus, who later became a member of the Second Triumvirate, alongside Mark Antony and Octavian (later Augustus).
 Unlike his fellow triumvirs, Lepidus remained married to the same woman throughout his life, and seems to have been devoted to Junia.

 In his speeches, Cicero praised Junia as the ideal wife.
 In a private letter to Atticus, however, Cicero claimed that Junia was unfaithful to Lepidus, on the grounds that her portrait was seen among the chattels of a debauchee called Publius Vedius (possibly Publius Vedius Pollio), and expresses surprise that her husband and brother took no notice of her conduct.
 However some have argued that it was Junia Prima, rather than Junia Secunda, who had the affair with Vedius.